microsoft/onnxruntime/docs/execution-providers/TVM-ExecutionProvider.md

 ## Build

-To use the STVM EP in ONNX Runtime (ORT), users first need to build Apache TVM and ONNX Runtime.
+To use the TVM EP in ONNX Runtime (ORT), users first need to build Apache TVM and ONNX Runtime.

-Note: some python packages may need to be upgraded/downgraded because both TVM and ORT with the STVM EP use the Python API.
+Note: some python packages may need to be upgraded/downgraded because both TVM and ORT with the TVM EP use the Python API.
 Alternatively, use modify PYTHONPATH to solve these conflicts.

 ### Build and configure TVM